myeongsuseong/myeongsuseong.github.io/_pages/members.md

 Researchers
 ------
 We are looking forward to working with you!
-Please check the section of "Prospective members".
+Please check the section of [Prospective members](https://myeongsuseong.github.io/prospective_members/).